zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

 # Flow Controller Queue Plugins (`plugins/queue/`)

-This directory contains concrete implementations of the `framework.SafeQueue` interface.
+This directory contains concrete implementations of the [`framework.SafeQueue`](../../queue.go) interface.
 This contract defines core, self-contained queue data structures used by the `controller.FlowController`.

 ## Overview

 The `controller.FlowController` manages requests by organizing them into queues.
-Each logical "flow" (e.g., a specific model or workload) within a given priority band has its own `ports.ManagedQueue` instance, which wraps a `framework.SafeQueue`.
+Each logical "flow" within a given priority band has its own `ports.ManagedQueue` instance, which wraps a `framework.SafeQueue`.
 This design allows the `controller.FlowController` to apply policies at both the inter-flow (across different flows) and intra-flow (within a single flow's queue) levels.

 The `framework.SafeQueue` interface abstracts the underlying data structure and its ordering logic.
 This pluggable design allows for: